 Drop these from your style guide

-- A few things should are not necessary for your style guide:
+Here are a few things unnecessary for your style guide:

 - Complicated text.
 A quick skim of the document should paint a clear picture.
 A brand style guide is not a contract or a dissertation.